 image credit: thee2coach.com

-Harvey Wade is Director of Innovation Strategy at spigit where is provides strategic direction and support to Citi Bank’s global innovation programme.
-Prior to spigit, Harvey’ the Innovation Manager for Allianz Insurance (UK).
-His blog is Innovative Thoughts.
+Harvey Wade is Director, Innovation Strategy at Mindjet providing strategic direction and support to their key clients.
+Prior to Mindjet, Harvey was the Innovation Manager at Allianz Insurance (UK).
+His blog is Innovative Thoughts